 48.2.2 Clawback system gets activated when; Clearing and settlement loss > Settlement Guarantee fund; in above scenario; clawback rate = (clearing and settlement loss+ insurance amount) / net profit of all Members and Clients for a week

 Clearing and settlement loss 50 BTC

 Profit of all Members and Brokers 2000 BTC

 Clawback rate = (-50 BTC + 35 BTC)/2000 BTC = 0.75%

-3. Member acknowledges that exchange is subject to the Law on financial crimes, including but not limited to, Money Laundering Act applicable internationally, any applicable legislation apply in Unicoin Digital Capital Exchange and its internal policies.
+53.3 Member acknowledges that exchange is subject to the Law on financial crimes, including but not limited to, Money Laundering Act applicable internationally, any applicable legislation applies in UDCX and its internal policies.
 For such purpose, Members and client fully acknowledge exchange in order to use the following personal information but not limited to such as name, address, age, gender, individual identity, income, profession, property, debt, sources of income, account opening purposes, investment objectives, any financial plans or other related financial information from Members.

-4. Member understands, and agrees that the transactions made through Unicoin Digital Capital Exchange are final and cannot be canceled by Member.
+53.4 The Member understands and agrees that the transactions made through UDCX are final and cannot be cancelled by Member.